 Notice one other special feature of parables – they are non threatening directly by their reference to events/peoples that are some distance removed (temporally and spatially) from the immediate listeners.
 This has the effect of engaging and retaining attention of the listeners till the killer punch is delivered!
 It is this ability of parables to use a specific to send a message that has both a specific audience and universal timeless application that represents their greatest beauty for me.
 It is indeed amazing – a specific story told to educate a specific audience but which still retains its potential for universal reference and use.

-Most parables tend to have a central message and key theme – and it is this key message and the obviousness of meaning which provides the thread that bind all the events in the parable.
+Most parables tend to have a central message and key theme – and it is this key message and the obviousness of meaning which provide the thread that bind all the events in the parable.
 By being simple and focusing on a key message and only the necessary and essential details, parables avoid information clutter and distractions which have potentials to impede the effective delivery of any message.

 The other appeal of the parables is that though they convey a simple story, a close reading of some of the stories reveals their potential to communicate on multiple and hierarchical levels.
 Prima facie, they convey a direct message as I have said earlier, instructing us on a desirable virtue, in contradistinction to a related vice.
 They then rest their case, or so we think but we soon discover that the story does not end there because at the subconscious level, some aspects of the story continue to challenge us to reflect on their ramifications and invite us to ask to certain questions!
 And some of these questions can be very troubling, indeed agonizing as we reflect on the right and wrong of some aspects of the stories.
 As these questions arise, and they sure do arise. we begin to find that all is not so clear after all.
 And soon, we find ourselves being drawn outside our comfort zones as we begin a reflection which can be agonizing and lonely at times!
 We begin to ask questions.
-Suddenly we are worried because we begin to think that such questionings amount to doubts betray a lack of faith But this should not really be so.
+Suddenly we are worried because we begin to think that such questionings amount to doubts that betray a lack of faith.
+But this should not really be so.
 For to ask questions in search of deeper understanding is not synonymous with a loss of faith or incipient irreverence.
 Indeed such questions can lead to deepening of faith, for they ultimately and ever so often bring us face to face to situations where logic confronts faith and cedes gracefully to faith as a result of the acceptance of the limitations of logic.
 We also grow in religiosity and faith each time we are able to use a blend of rational and faith to understand the scriptures and are thus able to reconcile what appears to conflicts and contradictions in our spiritual journey on this earth.

 Let me illustrate with a few examples of parables where the story line suddenly thrusts questions at us.
 Take the parable of the Good Samaritan, The Levite was headed to the Temple to officiate.
 If he were to stop and attend to the unfortunate wayfarer, he would be defiled and so not able to perform his Temple duties.
 Take the case of the son who stayed back and toiled with his father in the parable of the prodigal son.
 How fair is the denouement of the story to him?
 He and his friends do not get as much as a kid goat or small calf to party with but his rascal of a brother comes home to a grand reception, to what in igbo we call oriri na nkwari!
 So what is the point here here?
 Should we then all go live it up first, sow our wild oats, paint the town red and blue and then repent?
 And the Wedding Feast.
 Ordinary townsfolk were just going about their business and, all of a sudden, got invited to a banquet – obviously as an afterthought since the guests Mr. Rich had in mind failed to attend.
 They show up anyway, only for one of them to be cited for dress code violation and thrown into the dungeon.
 All parables reveal an uneasy dimension upon close scrutiny.
 Our challenge, is to reflect on them in an effort to arrive at a deeper truth.
 I have tried to resolve these conflicts and apparent contradictions by appeal to a message strategy which I will call over-riding dominant principle and core message focusing approach.
 This approach has the dramatic effect of either heightening the pathos in the event being narrated or increasing the salience and worth of the virtue in question or both!
 What then is the over riding dominanrt principle and core message focusing approach in each of these parables I have just mentioned?
 For the Good samaritan, it is the superiority of concrete and instant manifestation of love over a narrow focus on religious observances.
 For the prodigal son, it would appear to be a demonstration of the profundity and prodigality of a father’s love, in this case, God’s love for our world.
 The wedding feast – very troubling but less troubling when seen as an invitation to be ever ready to respond at any moment that God will choose to invite us to His royal banquet.